"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Deepti Joshi.
 Analysis of psychomotor abilities as predictive factor for female long jumpers.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 479-481.
+Int J Phys Educ Sports Health 2016;3(3):479-481.